 It then means you cannot register a name once it is registered by others.

-After acquiring the domain, it is possible to create domains within the main domain name and they are referred to and known as subdomains.
+After acquiring the domain, it is possible to create domains within the main domain name and they are referred to as subdomains.

 What is Web Hosting?